Le Roy Benjamin: Le Roy Brothers Marionettes

 His Le Roy Brothers Marionette act required two people on the stage to manipulate the marionettes, initially included his brother, Melvin Benjamin, as the other marionettist and later his brother in-law, Earl Perkins, who replaced Melvin.
 He married his wife, Etta Perkins in 1946, who managed the behind-the-scenes audio and lights production.

 The Le Roy Brothers Marionettes (1939–1955) was one of the most celebrated and requested vaudeville acts in America, showcasing the top vaudeville stars.
-The marionettes which astounded audiences in disbelief included lifelike comedians and actors: humorous Danny Thomas, Jimmy Durante performing with piano, Dean Martin & Jerry Lewis; and drummer Gene Krupa whose drums would explode from being played with .38 caliber blanks going off, amongst other favorite characters such as the original woman on the moon, breakaway detaching fluorescent skeletons and jitterbug dancers, and a clown blowing up balloons.
+The marionettes which astounded audiences in disbelief included lifelike comedians and actors: humorous Danny Thomas, Jimmy Durante performing with piano, Dean Martin & Jerry Lewis, and drummer Gene Krupa whose drums would explode from being played with .38 caliber blanks going off.
+Amongst other beloved characters were the original woman on the moon, breakaway detaching fluorescent skeletons and jitterbug dancers, and a clown blowing up balloons.
 They would often break the "third wall" and bring the marionettes into the audience as part of their unique routine.
-This is one example why most consider Le Roy the master in his craft.
-He is considered the best marionettist of all time.